ldutoit/polychaetes_GBS/initialSNPcalling.md

 ```

 Two samples ,  1.1.2.16 and 3.2.2.27  have absolutely no data after processing, causing the end of the pipeline to crash.
-We therefore run it manually.
+We therefore run the end of the pipeline manually after removing those 2 samples.

 First, we create a new population map without those two samples: